SuffolkLITLab/legal-tech-class/class/docs/classes/docacon-2020/hello-world.md

 Yet, it's flexible enough to allow you to use advanced coding techniques when you need to do so.

+### Recording from June 2020 Live Training
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Lsh_2qmTSAw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Introduction to the Docassemble Playground

 We will use the Docassemble playground for all exercises.
-Log in to the Docassemble server at https://training.docassemble.org/.
+Log in to your Docassemble server.
 When you are loggged in, click on your email address, and then select the Playground option to reach the Playground.